boseokhong/ParaFit/README.md

-# ParaFit — Global Fitting GUI
+# ParaFit — Bleaney Model Fitting GUI

 This repository provides an interactive GUI to fit variable-temperature paramagnetic NMR shifts to the **extended Bleaney model** with **variable projection** for per-nucleus contact factors $F_i$ and shared global parameters $(S_1,S_2,D_2,D_3)$.
 It also exports diagnostics, linear approximations, and $Δχ_ax(T)$ in multiple unit conventions.